 Please send a mail to email@example.com, we will answer all your questions as quickly as possible.

-Each year, it’s a very popular event to become a mentor; unfortunately, this means we have to turn down a lot of mentor groups.
-The most successful tip we can give you as IC is to write the most amazing letter you can think of.
+Each year, it’s very popular to become a mentor; unfortunately, this means we sometimes have to turn down mentor groups.
+The best tip we can give you as IC is to write the most amazing letter you can think of.
 Show us exactly who you are and why you will make amazing and responsible mentors.
 Think out of the box, make your letter stand out, surprise us.
 These letters are your business cards, so we’ll be making our judgments based on the letters entirely.

 As the Introduction Committee, we hold a meeting shortly after receiving all the mentor group letters where we select the mentor groups.
 The results of this meeting will be announced very soon after.
 You’ll be able to find out whether you have become a definitive mentor group within 2 weeks after the deadline of the letters.

-The registrations for the Introduction week will start to flood in at certain dates at the administrations office of the university, which hands them to us.
-We process this information and after this has been completed, we will hand the list with your mentor group members to you.
-This might be until only a week before the actual Introduction week.
+The registrations for the Introduction week will start to flood in at the administrations office of the university first, who then hand them over to us.
+We process this information and after this has been completed, we will hand the list with your group members to you.
+This might be only a week before the actual Introduction week.

-If your group has passed the selection, you’ve also automatically been chosen to take part in the legendary Mentors weekend.
+If your group has passed the selection, you are also automatically allowed to take part in the legendary Mentors weekend.
 This is a weekend-long trip, organised by the IC for all of the mentors.
 The weekend is filled with games and parties and it’s a great way to get acquainted with fellow mentors and go crazy.
+Further, some essential information will be shared like the theme and programme of the Introduction Week.
 The perfect preparation for the Introduction week!